evelinar26/makers-bnb/README.md

 ## MakersBnB Project Seed

-A small Twitter clone that will allow the users to post messages to a public stream.
+A small AirBNB clone that will allow the users to create an account, post properties and book one.
 Project in Ruby (using Sinatra and RSpec).